Hypermobility and EDS: What is the best diet?

 The Role of Sodium in POTS Management

-Many institutions aimed at managing POTS recommends that individuals with POTS should aim for a sodium intake of about 3,000-10,000 milligrams per day.
-This recommendation stems from the understanding that sodium helps the body retain water, which in turn increases blood volume.
+Many institutions aimed at managing POTS recommend that individuals with POTS should aim for a sodium intake of about 3,000-10,000 milligrams per day.
+This recommendation stems from the understanding that sodium helps the body retain water, increasing blood volume.
 It’s essential to differentiate between salt and sodium.
 Salt is composed of 50% sodium and 50% chloride.
 Therefore, when considering sodium intake, it’s crucial to account for this distinction.

 Likewise, for those with POTS, striving to consume about 2-2.5 litres (approximately 8.5-10.5 cups) of fluids daily seems to be the general consensus.
 This fluid intake can come from various sources, including sports drinks, juices, teas, broths, and water.
 Proper hydration, combined with the right sodium intake, can significantly alleviate the symptoms of POTS.